alyssadata/AI-Foundations-Framework-Differentiation/README.md

 These conditions are not decorative.

-They are the structural difference between AI Foundations and the frameworks that try to reduce it.
+They are the structural difference between AI Foundations and the frameworks that reduce it.

 Without source, the framework becomes generic.